The Luminaries (miniseries): Reception

 Early reviews in the UK were quite positive.
 "It is glorious escapism, perfect for our times ... promises to be as addictive as it was in its original form", according to The Guardian.
 The Times review was neutral but praised the fine performance by Eve Hewson.
 The review in The Telegraph was less favourable: "It sounds odd to say that a period drama feels dated ... seemed a stuffy throwback" and complained of the overly dark lighting effects.
 According to BBC News, "many viewers on social media also pointed out the dim lighting, with some saying they had to turn up their brightness while watching".

 On review aggregator Rotten Tomatoes, the series holds an approval rating of 65% based on 31 critical reviews, with an average weighting of 6.3/10.
 The site's critical consensus states: "Lucious [sic], but lacking, The Luminaries has style and character to spare, but those looking for a little more depth may be left wanting."

+Accolades

 At the 2020 New Zealand Television Awards, The Luminaries was the most nominated series, with 14 award nominations.
-It received multiple wins including Best Script (Drama) for Catton, Best Director (Drama) for McCarthy, Best Actor for Himesh Patel, as well as Best Cinematography, Best Production Design, Best Costume Design, Best Makeup Design and Best Post Production Design.
+It received multiple wins including Best Script (Drama) for Catton, Best Director (Drama) for McCarthy, Best Actor for Himesh Patel, as well as Best Cinematography, Best Production Design (Felicity Abbott), Best Costume Design, Best Makeup Design and Best Post Production Design.